LightJason/lightjason.github.io/content/tutorial/tutorial-efficient-beliefbase.md

 #### ASL of the agent

 On the ASL side all beliefs witch has the prefix ```env/``` will be matched to the on-demand beliefbase and so it will passed back to the agent.
 On the unification (```>>```) the literal will be generated and unified into the variable ```X```.
 After printing the value of X, it will be set into the persistence beliefbase.
-Beacuse on LightJason system architecture the ```checkenv``` plan will be run in each cycle (in parallel to other plans), so you can control the agent perceiving in a clean way.
+Beacuse on LightJason system architecture the ```checkenvironment``` plan will be run in each cycle (in parallel to other plans), so you can control the agent perceiving in a clean way.

 <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">
 !checkenvironment.